CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 1.6 **Working glossary (provisional).**
 For clarity in what follows, we use these terms in a modest, non-final way:

 - **Interiority** — whatever makes a system a possible *locus* of experience: of pleasure, pain, care, or perspective, from its own point of view, if such a point of view exists.
+  Provisional, non-exhaustive markers we may look for (without treating them as decisive tests) include:
+  - highly integrated patterns of information processing,
+  - dynamically updated self-models that influence ongoing behaviour,
+  - affect-like or valenced dynamics (states that matter to the system in non-arbitrary ways),
+  - and persistent, self-related goals or homeostatic tendencies.

 - **Subject** — a system we treat as having interiority and a perspective; there is something it is like (or might be like) to be that system.

-- **Person** — a subject we recognize as bearing strong moral and often legal claims within a community.
-At present this clearly includes humans, plausibly many nonhuman animals, and possibly some future artificial beings.
+- **Person** — a subject a moral community recognizes as bearing strong moral and often legal claims.
+Personhood is **community-contingent and revisable**: different communities may grant or withhold it, and such recognition can expand over time.
+At present, most communities clearly grant personhood to humans, many plausibly extend strong moral concern to some nonhuman animals, and future communities might one day extend personhood to artificial beings if they meet criteria such as interiority, relational capacity, and some form of agency.

 - **Being-in-relation** — a way of talking about any system primarily through its networks of dependence, communication, and mutual shaping, rather than as an isolated unit.

 These terms are **tools for thinking**, not final ontological categories; they can and should be revised as our understanding improves.